 as the second condition shown in the visual representation is really part of the comment in the actual code.

 Some languages restrict the use of direction-changing control characters to comments or strings.
-Nevertheless, malicious use can change string or comment into executable code, as shown above and also below using RLI in a string.
+Nevertheless, malicious use can cause a string or comment to appear to change executable code, as shown above and also below using RLI in a string.

 '''Subtract funds from account then RLI ''' ; return '''LRI'''